unseensholar/VaultQuest/README.md

 - **AI Summoning System**: Redeem earned points for AI-generated insights or tasks.

 ## Installation 🔧
-1. Clone the repo into your Obsidian `plugins` folder OR use the BRAT plugin.
+1. Download the latest release into your Obsidian `plugins` folder OR use the BRAT plugin.
 2. Enable the plugin in Obsidian’s settings.
 3. Configure XP, point values, and API settings in the plugin settings menu.